Leibniz AI Academy Courses

 Responsible: Prof. Dr. Ralph Ewerth

 Description: Visual Analytics deals with the analysis, processing, and visual representation of large and complex data sets with the goal that people can gain new information and knowledge from the data.
 Learning objectives include students learning and understanding the basics of the steps necessary to preprocess data as well as the fundamentals of human visual perception.
-Furthermore, students will learn about visualization techniques for different types of data such as spatial data or graphs and will be able to evaluate their advantages and disadvantages.
+Furthermore, students will learn about visualization techniques for different types of data, such as spatial data or graphs and will be able to evaluate their advantages and disadvantages.
 Likewise, students will learn about different concepts and techniques of interaction and will be able to evaluate their advantages and disadvantages.
 Finally, students should be able to evaluate interactive systems for information visualization as a whole and implement visualization techniques independently using appropriate software libraries.
 The following topics will be covered in the lecture: Introduction to interactive data and information visualization, Data types and basic processing steps, Human perception and information processing, Visualization of spatial and geographic data, Visualization of trees, graphs and networks, Visualization of texts, documents and multimedia data, Interaction: concepts and techniques, Design of effective visualizations and Comparison and evaluation of visualization techniques and systems.

 Credits: 5